 Interviews are like sales calls – situations where you can sell the best possible product: yourself.
 And just like you would never go to a customer call without some preparation, you really shouldn’t go to an interview either.
 Quite the opposite.

 We at Startuplifers pulled out some tips to help you with your preparation based on the book Case interview Questions for Tech Companies by Lewis C. Linn.
-If you want to get one hard copy for yourself, be sure to apply to our talent pool by June 3rd!
-We are giving a free book to everyone accepted to the talent pool.

 First, let’s go through some general advice to start with your preparation: